dwalleck/dwalleck.com/input/posts/career-in-testing.md

 To be clear, as a bright-eyed soon-to-be college grad I had no intention of starting my career as a software tester.
-I had grand ambitions of building...something, but software testing wasn’t anywhere on my radar.
+I had grand ambitions of building...something, but software testing wasn't anywhere on my radar.
 So of course that meant, as many unsure college grads do, that I ended up with QA as my first role.
 And I was angry.
 "These people don't respect my ability to code!
-They must think I’m awful!
+They must think I'm awful!
 Or I must be awful..." was the line of thinking I had for my first year on the job.
-I kept these thoughts to myself until my first yearly review, at which time I laid out my well thought out argument about why I thought I was being misused and how I needed to be transitioned to a developer position immediately.
-I clearly remember the mixed look of confusion and frustration on my manager’s face as I wrapped up my monologue, at which I was now expecting to hear all the awful things that I was afraid my peers and leaders had been thinking all year.
+I kept these thoughts to myself until my first yearly review, at which time I laid out my well thought out argument about why I thought I was being misused and how I needed to be transitioned to a developer role immediately.
+I clearly remember the mixed look of confusion and frustration on my manager's face as I wrapped up my monologue, at which time I was now expecting to hear all the awful things that I feared my peers and leaders had been thinking all year.
 I can't remember his exact words anymore, but his reply was essentially "You're an idiot/You're not getting it all.
 We're not trying to hold you back.
 We're keeping you in testing *because you’re actually really good at it*!".

 Armed we this new knowledge, I sheepishly thanked my boss and went home to ponder this new information.
 "Good at software testing?
 What in the world do I do now?
-Am I never going to be a real software developer?"
+Am I ever going to become a real software developer?"
 I could go on for hours describing the levels of self-doubt I had, but after talking with my leaders more and getting assurances I was going to still be a "real" software developer, I let go of the doubt and dived into my career.
-Still, it was hard because none of my peers had experienced being a long-term testers, so I had no idea of what to expect.
+Still, it was difficult because none of my peers had experienced being a long-term testers, so I had no idea if their promises would work out in the long run.
 That’s why now, for those who might be 12 years behind me, I’d like to give you an idea of what you might be able to expect.

 # You’ll learn how to write great automated tests

-You’ll learn how to write great automated tests.
-This may seem like the most obvious item of the list, but it's also the most critical.
+This may seem like the obvious of expectations, but it's also the most critical.
 It’s your primary role, right?
 And doesn’t every developer have to write automated tests anyway?
 First off, no, not every developer writes many tests.
 Most importantly, not all developers write good automated tests.
 The funny thing is, it turns out that writing good tests is hard.
 Really hard.
 Anyone can write a few dozen tests